7ep/r3z/docs/development_handbook.md

 Performance
 -----------

-Performance tests include the text "PERFORMANCE" in the name
+Performance tests include the text "PERFORMANCE" in the name.
+We are currently running an experiment of writing the results of these tests to files in docs/performance_archive/granular_tests , to see whether trends over time help us think more clearly about system performance.

 Wrapping exceptions